davisjustinw/cooktree/dev_log.md

 # EdgyCasey Refactory

+* HOC for Loading? to wrap what's being loaded
+* length limit on recipe title
+* are some of my class method dispatches necessary?
 * change updated at times stamps to 'just now', 'today' etc.
 * consider current as make nested in recipe instead of separate stores
 * dry up drawer components